 At TRACX, it’s our mission to capture actionable, honest, real-time feedback that enables businesses to make better, data-driven decisions.
 Our intuitive platform has been designed specifically for location-based businesses.
 By providing real-time notifications, an intuitive dashboard, and easy access to all customer feedback, TRACX gives you the power to understand every customer interaction.

-To learn more about our platform, give our friendly team a call – we’d love to hear more about your customer experience needs and challenges.
+To learn more about our platform, contact our friendly team or give us a call – we’d love to hear more about your customer experience needs and challenges.